Aston Martin DB2/4 MK2 'Notchback'

-This rare and most desirable of all post-war Aston Martin cars is undergoing its restoration journey by Richards of England.
+This rare and most desirable of all post-war Aston Martin cars is undergoing restoration at Richards of England.

-First delivered on the 22nd of November 1956, this DB2/4 remained much the same as the DB2, employing the latter's rectangular-tube chassis, trailing arm independent front suspension and well-located rear axle.
+First delivered on November 22, 1956, this DB2/4 remained largely unchanged from the DB2, retaining the latter's rectangular-tube chassis, trailing arm independent front suspension, and well-located rear axle.
 While mechanically very little different from its predecessor, the DB2/4 MK2 was readily identifiable by its subtly altered lines, the most significant change being a 3/4" increase in roof height that afforded greater headroom.

 There was a third body type on offer for the first time: a fixed-head coupe in a